Python provides several methods for calculating the number of frames in a video.

 Measuring execution time for each approach

-I want to measure the time execution for each method to get an idea of which method is the fastest to return the output.
-This is my personal findings to find out which is the fastest method.
+I want to measure the execution time for each method to get an idea of which one is the fastest in returning the output.
+These are my personal findings on which method is the fastest.

 To measure the time for each method, we can use the “time” module and then plot the bar chart using the “matplotlib” library.